A list of what you need to pack in your hospital bag for labor and delivery plus the items you REALLY don’t need.

 - A Boppy: I didn’t bring this with me the first time I gave birth, but you better believe I took it with me the next two times!
 This will make holding and feeding your baby so much more comfortable.

 - Infant Seat: You won’t be able to leave the hospital without one.
 I found it easiest to get the base properly installed when I was about 38 weeks.
 That way it was taken care of and I didn’t have to worry about my husband attempting to do it.

 Extras you May Want to Bring with You

-- Make-up, a hairdryer and hair straightener: I brought all these items my first time and never used them.
+- Make-up, a hairdryer, and hair straightener: I brought all these items to my first delivery and never used them.
 After that, I kept it simple.
 But if you feel like you’ll want to do your makeup and hair, definitely bring it with you.

 - Ipad: This is actually something that is great for your partner while you’re in labor.
 Make sure to load movies onto it before you go to the hospital so you don’t have to rely on hospital WIFI.
 You can also use this for your stay to help pass the time.
 Hospitals usually don’t have very many TV stations to choose from.

 - Your own nightgown: You need to make sure it’s still accessible enough for the nurses who will be checking on you constantly, and easy for nursing.
 I would recommend a button-down gown or a nursing nightgown like this one.

 - Your own blanket: If you’re worried about being comfortable or cold bring your own blanket.